 CySEC, ASIC, FSC and DFSA publish enforcement notices.
 XM Group entities have no fraud-classified enforcement records as of 2026.

-3. Test with the $30 no deposit bonus
+3. Test with the current country-specific bonus

 The cheapest way to confirm the deposit, trading and withdrawal flow without putting your own money at risk.